codechangers/godzilla/src/resources/docs/getYTowards.md

----
-title: getYTowards()
+# getYTowards()
-tags: [customize]
----

 This method will calculate the change in y needed to move a character closer to a point.

 ## Parameters

 **character**: `object` - The character you want to rotate.

 **x**: `number` - The x value that you want to move towards.

 **y**: `number` - The y value that you want to move towards.

 ## Returns

 **A Number** If you continue to move the character this amount of y, it will move towards the given point.

 ## Usage

 You can use this method once you have a character or resource set up in your game.
 You should use it along with the getXTowards method in order to move a character towards a certain point.

 ## Examples

 ### 1.

 ```
 // File: code/server/rooms/room.js
 onMessage(){